webcider/AspNetCore.Identity.Database/README.md

-# AspNetCore.Identity.Database
+# ASP.Net Core Identity Database Schema
-Database project for AspNetCore.Identity - database first approach
+This project is created based on schema extracted from .Net Core Identity (EntityFramework Core).